raspberrypilearning/rpi-python-line-following/en/step_7.md

 Now run your code and test your robot over a track.
 --- /task ---

-Sometimes the robot runs a little too fast, so you can tweek your code a little as shown in this completed script.
+Sometimes the robot runs a little too fast, so you can tweak your code a little as shown in this completed script.
 This adds in a speed multiplier, to slow the robot down a little.

 ```python
 from gpiozero import Robot, LineSensor